Communication can drastically increase volunteer retention.

 Communication allows you to better connect with the world around you.
 It allows you to build relationships with the people you value the most.
 The nonprofit world is built on relationships and communities.
 Strengthening relationships with communication is a key component to increase volunteer retention.

 Developing a stronger connection with your supporters will not only grow your organization but create lifelong advocates for your cause.
-Here are a few ways you can improve your communication with your volunteers and donors to increase your retention.
+Here are a few ways you can improve your communication with your volunteers and donors to increase your volunteer registration and retention.

 There is nothing worse than feeling as though someone is talking AT you instead of TO you.
 Sending countless emails of data, statistics, and upcoming events is not a way to build a relationship.
 Try engaging your supporters and making them feel special.